Updated Sep 09, 2021 | Published Sep 20, 2018 • 9 min read

 The Discover it® Cash Back (Review) has an APR range that dips a bit lower than your average rewards credit card.
 This card offers 5% cash back in rotating categories that change every 3 months, and include different places like grocery stores, gas stations, and Amazon.com.
-There’s no limit to the total cash back rewards you can earn, but you’re limited to a quarterly maximum of $1,500 in spending at the 5% rate.
+There’s no limit to the total cash back rewards you can earn, but you’re limited to a quarterly maximum of $1,500 in spending at the 5% rate, and activation is required.

 To get the intro offer, balance transfers must be completed within 3 months of account opening.
 Discover cards have no penalty APRs.

 There are a couple other Discover cards that share this same APR range, in fact: